DMM TOC > 500 Additional Mailing Services|

 7.2.6 Extra Services

-b.
-Exchange electronic files with USPS through an approved file transfer protocol to notify the addressee when a parcel is available for pickup at the designated Post Office location and to notify the mailer or agent that items are available to be picked up as “return to sender.”
+a.
+Exchange electronic files with USPS through an approved file transfer protocol to notify the addressee when a parcel is available for pickup or to notify the mailer that items are available to be picked up as “return to sender.”

 1. The top portion of the address label must contain the service banner in the left corner and the postage indicia aligned in the right corner.